 Alternative Control RAB numbers reconcile to the Metering RFM and apply to Metering Types 5 and 6 only.
+There is no RAB for public lighting as these costs are built up on an annuity basis.

 Network Services & Standard Control numbers